tbjgolden/media-query-fns/README.md

 - [x] **parses any correct CSS media queries**
 - [x] **spec-compliant everything** - https://www.w3.org/TR/mediaqueries-4/
 - [x] **TypeScript friendly**
-- [x] **All valid queries parsed and interpreted, even newer syntax like `@media (100px < width < 200px)` or complex ones like `@media not screen and ((not (update: none)) and (monochrome))`**
+- [x] **all valid queries parsed and interpreted, even newer syntax like `@media (100px < width < 200px)` or complex ones like `@media not screen and ((not (update: none)) and (monochrome))`**

 ## Quickfire examples